 All members of the university community are responsible for reviewing these policies.
 The wording and content of policies contained in this online publication supersede any printed versions.

-link and then click on “File a complaint regarding student behavior on campus”.
+To report a violation of the Standards of Residence or the NAU Code of Conduct, visit the Student Life Rights and Responsibilities page, then click on “File a complaint regarding student behavior on campus”.

 1.1 Alcohol over 21: Residents and their guests of legal drinking age may possess or consume alcohol only in the presence of others of legal drinking age, including assigned roommates.
 Residents 21 or older may only possess, consume, or store alcohol and alcohol containers in individual residence rooms.